Blog August 9th, 2021

-Moving toward hyperautomation requires a series of iterative automation improvement loops.
-Each iteration introduces changes to the software, processes, or ways of working that need to be backed by the transparent motivation to succeed.
+Moving toward hyper-automation requires a series of iterative automation improvement loops.
+Each iteration introduces changes to the software, processes, or ways of working that need to be backed by transparent motivation to succeed.

-My experience has taught me that all parties easily underestimate the time required for gaining sufficient contextual understanding.
-Customers lean toward lower estimates due to their own expertise in their domain – they don’t perceive complexity in the areas that have become obvious for them over time.
+My experience has taught me that all parties easily underestimate the time required to gain sufficient contextual understanding.
+Customers lean toward lower estimates due to their own expertise in their domain – they don’t perceive complexity in the areas that have become obvious to them over time.
 For consultants, on the other hand, it is easy to fall for a variation of the Dunning-Kruger effect that leads them to overestimate their ability to solve problems in the customer domain even though they don’t have years of experience in that area like the customer.
-There is no clear recipe for overcoming these obstacles and risks but making everyone aware of these certainly helps.
+There is no clear recipe for overcoming these obstacles and risks, but making everyone aware of these certainly helps.

 I have seen transparency act as a significant influencer toward building trust.
 We can create tests that verify the algorithm for simple tasks, and we can run simple queries that ensure data integrity that considers existing business rules.
 This allows us to provide proof that the automation works properly.
 A step further is an approach that executes both the manual process and the automation in parallel.